vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 8. Click **Save** when completed.
 9. In the UEM Console, click *Add > Profile > macOS > User.
 Configure the General payload settings.

 > For help setting up SSO profiles, refer to the [TechZone Article about Identity Preferences](https://techzone.vmware.com/blog/managing-identity-preferences-streamline-single-sign-macos).
-YOu basically need to create a profile with 2 parts:  the SCEP profile pointing to the UEM-Access CA integration (for the user's identity cert), and a Custom Settings payload that sets the identity preference (e.g. ties the SCEP credential payload to the Workspace ONE Access Cert-Auth URL).
+You basically need to create a profile with 2 parts:  the SCEP profile pointing to the UEM-Access CA integration (for the user's identity cert), and a Custom Settings payload that sets the identity preference (e.g. ties the SCEP credential payload to the Workspace ONE Access Cert-Auth URL).

 10. Click the *SCEP* payload and click **Configure**.
 Choose *AirWatch Certificate Authority* for the *Source* and *Authority* fields.
 Choose *Certificae Authority* and ensure "allow access" is checked.
 11. Click the *Custom Settings* payload.
 Paste in the following Profile (be sure to edit the Certificate payload UUID per the TechZone article).